phucnsp/blog/_posts/2020-03-22-self-taught-pytorch-part2-nn-from-scratch.md

 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<p>Since we go through a similar process twice of calculating the loss for both the training set and the validation set, let’s make that into its own function, <code>loss_batch</code>, which computes the loss for one batch.<br>
+<p><code>calc_loss_batch</code> function returns loss value of batch and number of samples in that batch.
+We create this function because we go through this process twice, calculating the loss for both the training set and the validation set.
 We pass an optimizer in for the training set, and use it to perform backprop.
-For the validation set, we don’t pass an optimizer, so the method doesn’t perform backprop.</p>
+For the validation set, we don’t pass an optimizer, so the method doesn’t perform backprop.
+As a bonus, the accuracy is calculated if it is not None.</p>

 </div>
 </div>